Characteristics, harpy eagle hunting, feeding, habitat, mythology, behavior and reproduction; is it in danger of extinction? Cosmogony.

 Its plumage is an elegant combination of shades ranging from black to white, passing through various shades of gray.

-His head and neck are gray.
+Its head and neck are gray.
 The chest and belly appear almost white, with light gray tones.
 The imposing crest, which moves when it feels in danger or is under stress, is black or very dark gray.

 The bill and the upper part of the tail are black.
 The legs are yellowish.
 The head feathers, except for its crest, are lighter in color than the body feathers.